youneedgreg/Save-it/README.md

 (Instructions on how to set up and run the project locally would go here.)

-intro with pop ups
-more features
-auth
-local storage-pouch db sync to cloud responsive, half navbar, half sidebar
+intro with pop ups tailor made for responsiveness auth local storage-pouch db sync to cloud responsive, half navbar, half sidebar